Nick Valensi

-Nicholas Valensi (born January 16, 1981) is an American musician and songwriter, best known for his role as lead and rhythm guitarist in the American rock band The Strokes.
-Since 2001, the band has released six studio albums, some of which Valensi has also contributed keyboard and backing vocals.
-In 2013, he founded the band CRX, for which he acts as singer, songwriter, and lead and rhythm guitarist.
+Nicholas Valensi (born January 16, 1981) is an American musician, best known for his role as lead and rhythm guitarist in the American rock band The Strokes.
+Since 2001, the band has released six studio albums, some of which Valensi has also contributed keyboards and backing vocals to.

+In 2013, Valensi founded the band CRX, for which he acts as singer, songwriter, and lead and rhythm guitarist.
 Their debut album, New Skin, was released in 2016, and was followed by the 2019 album Peek.
-Valensi has also worked as a songwriter and session guitarist with various artists, including Sia, Regina Spektor and Kate Pierson.
+Valensi has also worked as a songwriter and session guitarist with various artists, including Sia, Regina Spektor, Kate Pierson, Kesha and Ringo Starr.

 Early life

 Valensi was born in New York City, to a Tunisian father and a French mother, Danielle.
 His mother was from a Catholic family in South Western France, near Bordeaux, and his father was a Tunisian Jew.
 Valensi's mother had moved to Boston as a teenager and met his father in New York; his mother converted to Judaism to marry his father.